 The capability to rapidly and successfully move into new business models is an important source of sustainable competitive advantage and a key leverage to improve the sustainability performance of organisations.
-This section provides an overview of the nascent field of sustainable business model innovation, based on a compilation from papers by Geissdoerfer et al. (2016, 2017, 2018).
+This section provides an overview of the sustainable business model innovation field, based on a compilation from papers by Geissdoerfer et al. (2016, 2017, 2018).
 We discuss the (1) definition, (2) unit of analysis, (3) types, (4) process, (5) strategies, and (6) tools of sustainable business model innovation.

 Sustainable business model innovation is the conceptualisation and implementation of sustainable business models.
 This can comprise the development of entirely new business models, the diversification into additional business models, the acquisition of new business models, or the transformation from one business model to another (Geissdoerfer et al., 2018).
 This understanding of sustainable business model innovation is based on the following definitions:

 Sustainable business model innovation aims at the sustainable business model or business model for sustainability concept.
 As depicted in Figure 1, sustainable business models can be defined as (1) business models: simplified representations of the value proposition, value creation and delivery, and value capture elements, and the interactions between these elements within an organisational unit; (2) that incorporate pro-active multi-stakeholder management, the creation of monetary and non-monetary value for a broad range of stakeholders, and hold a long-term perspective (Geissdoerfer et al., 2018).
 (For an alternative definitions see e.g. this post or the table on page 405).